coveo/cli/packages/ui/atomic/health-check/readme.md

 ...
 ```

-## Testing

-Before running the tests, make sure to build the project with `npm run build`.

 ## Contributing

 If you find a bug or have a feature request, please create an [issue](https://github.com/coveo/cli/issues) or submit a [pull request](https://github.com/coveo/cli/pulls).